Citrus Varieties

 - Easy to spot, characterized by a "notch" at the top of the fruit.

-- In season January only.
+- In season January util the trees are fully picked.

 Temples